splashkit/splashkit.io-starlight/src/content/docs/guides/Utilities/useful-utilities.md

 description: In this article, we discuss useful utilities that you can use to convert, check and manipulate common data types in SplashKit programs.

+sidebar:
+  order: 9
 ---
+*Written by Richard Denton on Oct 3 2017*

 SplashKit's [Utilities library](/components/utilities) provides a range of useful functions that can assist you with converting, checking and manipulating common data types in your SplashKit program.